pyari-k/pyari-k.github.io/_posts/2022-12-02-Docker-For-Developers.md

 However, in this blog, we are trying to solve this problem with Docker.
 This solution can be extended to work on any language in which you are opting to code.

 ### Demo Code
 This demo is done on Python.
 But, it should not be problem to extend this learning to any other language.
-The course which I did had this being taught in node-js.
+The course which I did had this taught in node-js.
 However, extending this to Python was not a problem.
 So, let us get into the demo.
 Let us try to run [this code](https://github.com/pyari-k/docker-demo) on Python